zongben/dbout.nvim/README.md

 For users with Telescope, you can call `:Dbout` to open the database connection manager:

-`n` – Create a new database connection
+`<CR>` - Open a new buffer and connect to selected database connection `n` – Create a new database connection
 `d` – Delete an existing connection
 `e` – Edit an existing connection
+`c` – Connect to selected connection in the current buffer

 Alternatively, you can use user commands to perform the same actions: